SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

-Furthermore, upon convergence of the optimization, we rigorously quantify the geometric positional uncertainty $U_{\text{unc}}$ by capturing the local curvature of the objective landscape.
-Let $\mathbf{J}$ denote the Jacobian matrix evaluated at the optimal solution.
-We approximate the Fisher Information Matrix as $\mathbf{H} \approx \mathbf{J}^\top \mathbf{J}$.
-Subsequently, the posterior covariance matrix $\boldsymbol{\Sigma}_{\xi}$ of the pose parameters and the uncertainty metric $U_{\text{unc}}$ are derived via the Cramér-Rao Lower Bound~\cite{sengijpta1995fundamentals}:
+Furthermore, after the optimization converges, we estimate the geometric positional uncertainty $U_{\text{unc}}$ from the local curvature of the objective landscape.
+Let $\mathbf{J}$ denote the Jacobian matrix evaluated at the optimized pose.
+The Fisher Information Matrix is approximated as $\mathbf{H} \approx \mathbf{J}^\top \mathbf{J}$.
+Based on the Cram\'{e}r-Rao Lower Bound~\cite{sengijpta1995fundamentals}, the posterior covariance matrix $\boldsymbol{\Sigma}_{\xi}$ of the pose parameters and the uncertainty metric $U_{\text{unc}}$ are computed as:

-where $\hat{\sigma}^2$ denotes the posterior residual variance, $\boldsymbol{\Sigma}_{\text{pos}}$ represents the $3 \times 3$ translational sub-matrix extracted from the full covariance $\boldsymbol{\Sigma}_{\xi}$, and $\text{Tr}(\cdot)$ signifies the matrix trace operator.
-To ensure dimensional consistency, $U_{\text{unc}}$ compresses the multidimensional estimation error into a scalar metric representing the positional standard deviation.
-Physically, a high $U_{\text{unc}}$ reveals a flat objective landscape indicative of unstable solutions (e.g., caused by thermal image blur and low contrast), whereas a low value signifies a sharp, well-constrained minimum.
+where $\hat{\sigma}^2$ denotes the posterior residual variance, $\boldsymbol{\Sigma}_{\text{pos}}$ represents the $3 \times 3$ translational sub-matrix extracted from the full covariance $\boldsymbol{\Sigma}_{\xi}$, and $\operatorname{Tr}(\cdot)$ denotes the matrix trace operator.
+To ensure dimensional consistency, $U_{\text{unc}}$ summarizes the multidimensional pose uncertainty as a scalar metric representing the positional standard deviation.
+Physically, a high $U_{\text{unc}}$ indicates a flat objective landscape and an unstable solution, e.g., caused by thermal image blur or low contrast, whereas a low value corresponds to a sharp, well-constrained minimum.

-To preserve the statistical integrity of the candidate pool, a hard gating mechanism automatically rejects candidates that fail to yield a convergent solution, possess insufficient inliers, or exhibit mathematically singular Hessian matrices that result in infinite uncertainty~\cite{zhang2016degeneracy}.
+To avoid unreliable pose hypotheses, a hard gating mechanism rejects candidates that fail to yield a convergent solution, contain insufficient inliers, or produce singular Hessian matrices with infinite uncertainty~\cite{zhang2016degeneracy}.

 For the surviving candidates, we evaluate their reliability across four dimensions: the semantic cosine similarity $A_{\text{ret}}$, the post-optimization inlier count $N_{\text{in}}$, the reprojection error $E_{\text{err}}$, and the geometric uncertainty $U_{\text{unc}}$.
 To ensure scale consistency, these metrics are Min-Max normalized to $[0, 1]$.
 By inverting the error-based metrics ($E_{\text{err}}$ and $U_{\text{unc}}$), we align all indicators such that higher values denote greater reliability.
 Ultimately, the base reliability $R_{\text{base}}^{(k)}$ for the $k$-th candidate is aggregated via weighted fusion: